ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 }
 ```

-You even could go further and bake it into a custom middleware.
+You even could go further and bake this into a custom middleware.

 ```csharp
 [UsePaging]